git4nm/AirWallex_CodeChallege/README.md

    5. One text file is generated for each test case executed.

    Notes:
-   1. Re-executing test cases will override the files in 'Results' folder
+   1. Re-executing test cases will override the files in 'Results' folder.
-   2. Text files having suffix 'OK' represent 'PASSED' test cases
+   2. Text files having suffix 'OK' represent successful request-response in test cases.
-   3. Text files havng suffic 'FAILED' represent 'FAILED' test cases
+   3. Text files havng suffic 'FAILED' represent failed request-response in test cases.

 ## Defects Reported
   1. Refer the file "Defect_Report_For_Developer.docx" for defects found during test exection